sparkflows/sparkflows-docs/docs/user-guide/concepts/connections/compute-connection/livy.rst

   * **Group:** Users belonging to the group have access to these connections.
   * **Project:** The owner of the project and the groups with which the project has been shared will have access to the project level connections.

-Follow the steps below to create a "Livy Connection" in Fire Insights.
+Follow the steps below to create a "Livy Connection" in Sparkflows.

 Step 1 : Enable Livy in Sparkflows
 ===========

-* Login to **Fire Insights**.
+* Login to **Sparkflows**.
 * Navigate to **Administration -> Configurations -> CONNECTION**.
 * Enable Livy connection by setting the **value** of below parameter to **true** and save the configuration.